If you want to study psychology online, Australian universities offer excellent degrees and postgraduate courses.

 - University of Southern Queensland (Ipswich).

 When you study psychology online, you examine human thought and strategies to manage behaviour.
-Online courses build research, analytical and writing skills.
+The courses build research, analytical and writing skills.

 Psychology is the study of human thinking, behaviour and interaction.
-By studying psychology at university level, you learn about people in a disciplined way.
+By studying this field at university level, you learn about people in a disciplined way.
 Students gain skills that can be applied in both professional and personal capacities.
-Key elements in online psychology courses are:
+Key elements in courses are:

 - behavioural science – the science of how people act